-As of December 31, 2017, we had federal and California net operating loss carryforwards of approximately \$17.5 million and \$17.6 million, respectively, which will begin to expire in 2037, if not utilized.
+As of December 31, 2018, we had federal and state net operating loss carryforwards of approximately \$17.5 million and \$17.1 million, respectively, which will begin to expire in 2037, if not utilized.
+Due to tax reform, the Company also has federal NOL carryforwards of \$42.9 million generated after December 31, 2017, which do not expire.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
-As a result of our most recent private placements and other transactions that have occurred since our incorporation, we may have experienced, and in connection with this offering, may experience, such an ownership change.
+As a result of our initial public offering in February 2019, and recent private placements and other transactions that have occurred since our incorporation, we may have experienced such an ownership change.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 As a result, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation.